Critical Minerals Intelligence A project of Special Operations Association of America

 About CritMintel

-An open-source intelligence platform tracking geopolitical risk, supply chain vulnerabilities, and strategic dependencies across the critical minerals that underpin modern defense, energy, and technology systems.
+An open-source intelligence platform tracking geopolitical risk, supply chain vulnerabilities, and strategic dependencies across the critical minerals that support modern defense, energy, and technology systems.

 Platform Goal